Boarding School Sexual Assault Lawyer

 Boarding School Students Sexually Molested, Harassed, and Assaulted

-Students enrolled at prestigious American boarding schools have experienced lifelong psychological damage through school sexual abuse, inappropriate touching, harassment, or insufficient supervision.
+Students enrolled at prestigious American boarding schools have experienced lifelong psychological damage through sexual abuse, inappropriate touching, harassment, or insufficient supervision.

 Many schools offer programs to provide educational and boarding services at varying levels.
 Some schools provide specialized services for the academically motivated.
 Other schools provide therapeutic assistance for the child's behavioral or learning challenges.

-Covering up Sexual Abuse Cases Harms Children
+Covering Up Sexual Abuse Cases Harms Children

 Many educational administrators choose to cover up any case of sexual assault on the school campus or by their teachers to avoid ruining the lives of the predator or facing negative publicity.

 Often, the boarding school fails to notify local law enforcement of any incident or serial pattern of school sex allegations.
 Just one failure to notify the police of an abuse case could cause lifelong damage to the young victims.

 According to some statistics, sexual misconduct at boarding schools has become a pandemic.
 Some estimates show that ten percent of all students from kindergarten to high school experience inappropriate sexual conduct by an employee, faculty member, staff member, volunteer, coach, or others during their young life.